Community projects

 The Guardian play

-Alexander & Kiran were asked by Nadia Rathika an actor and leading voice in the deaf community to create artwork for her directorial debut the ‘Guardian’ play by InteGreat Theatre a community theatre group for Deaf & hearing adults, based in Birmingham.
+Alexander & Kiran were invited by actor and leading advocate for the Deaf community, Nadia Rathika, to create original artwork for her directorial debut, Guardian—a powerful stage production by InteGreat Theatre, a Birmingham-based community theatre group for Deaf and hearing adults.

 Video Block